Ken Russell: Opera and music videos

-In 1985, he directed Gounod's Faust at the Vienna State Opera, conducted by Erich Binder with Francisco Araiza, Ruggero Raimondi and Gabriela Beňačková in the main roles.
-He also did successful productions of La bohème and Madama Butterfly.
+In the eighties, Russell directed a number of operatic productions.
+In 1985, he directed Gounod's opera Faust, loosely based on Goethe's play Faust.
+The production was staged at the Vienna State Opera, conducted by Erich Binder with Francisco Araiza, Ruggero Raimondi and Gabriela Beňačková in the main roles.
+In 1986, he directed a production of Arrigo Boito's Mefistofele, also based on Goethe's Faust: the production was staged at Teatro Margherita in Genoa, conducted by Edoardo Müller, with Ottavio Garaventa, Paata Burchuladze and Adriana Morelli in the main roles.
+He also directed successful productions of Puccini's La bohème and Madama Butterfly.

 Russell set up a company, Sitting Duck, to make music videos.
 "Videos are a magic new art form," he said.
 Among those he made were "Nikita" for Elton John and "Phantom of the Opera" for Andrew Lloyd Webber.

 Russell had a legal fight with Bob Guccione over an aborted attempt to film Moll Flanders, which was dramatised in a movie, Your Honour, I Object!
 (1987).

 Vestron Pictures

 Russell directed Gothic (1986) with Gabriel Byrne, about the night Mary Shelley told the tale of Frankenstein.
 It was a hit on video for Vestron Pictures, who signed Russell to a three-picture contract.

 Russell did one of the segments for Aria (1987), and for British TV made Ken Russell's ABC of British Music (1988) and A British Picture (1989).

 For the Vestron deal, he directed Salome's Last Dance (1988), a loosely adapted esoteric tribute to Oscar Wilde's controversial play Salome, which was banned on the 19th century London stage.
 The cult movie defines Russell's adult themed romance with the Theatre of The Poor and was also notable for the screen presence of Imogen Millais-Scott as Salome.

 He made another two pictures for Vestron: The Lair of the White Worm (1988) with Amanda Donohoe and Hugh Grant, based on a novella by Bram Stoker, and The Rainbow (1989), another D. H. Lawrence adaptation, which also happens to be the prequel to Women in Love.
 Glenda Jackson played the mother of her character in the previous film.

 Russell directed the opera Mefistofele (1989).